rfo909/CFT/README.md

 @e       - open current script in editor
 @fm      - open file manager for current dir
 @home    - move to script directory
-@c       - copy selection of files to clipboard
+@c       - copy selection of files to clipboard, to be copied on @v
+@x       - copy selection of files to clipboard, to be moved on @v
 @v       - paste selection of files to current dir
 ```

 The shortcut character '@' can be changed, also in CFT.props.

+### Use protection

+CFT has a built-in protection mechanism that may help us avoid modifying critical data on live
+systems, such as database files, persistens logs etc. Read more about it in the docs, or view
+the Youtube tutorial video [episode six](https://www.youtube.com/watch?v=7e-f1gudxpE&list=PLj58HwpT4Qy80WhDBycFKxIhWFzv5WkwO&index=7).

 ## Object oriented - functional